 This all may sound complicated, but take a look at the following chart and you’ll get the hang of it.
 A good way to get familiar with “what beats what” is to download online poker software and play for play money.

-Note: For Texas Hold’em, your two hole cards will match up with 3 out of the 5 community cards (available to everyone) to make the best 5 card hand.
-You can also learn how to play poker games in our poker game rules section.
+Note: For Texas Hold’em your two hole cards will match up with 3 out of the 5 community cards (available to everyone) to make the best 5 card hand, which is what you see below.
+For more details see my detailed Texas Hold’em rules page.